apache/commons-skin/CONTRIBUTING.md

 + Make sure you have a [JIRA account](https://issues.apache.org/jira/).
 + Make sure you have a [GitHub account](https://github.com/signup/free).
 + If you're planning to implement a new feature it makes sense to discuss your changes on the [dev list](https://commons.apache.org/mail-lists.html) first.
-This way you can make sure you're not wasting your time on something that isn't considered to be in Apache Commons IO's scope.
+This way you can make sure you're not wasting your time on something that isn't considered to be in Apache Commons Skin's scope.
 + Submit a [Jira Ticket][jira] for your issue, assuming one does not already exist.
   + Clearly describe the issue including steps to reproduce when it is a bug.
   + Make sure you fill in the earliest version that you know has the issue.